£239 Find Cheap Flights to South Korea – Compare and Save

 How far in advance should I book a flight from the United Kingdom to South Korea?

-To get a below-average price on a flight from the United Kingdom to South Korea, you should book around 4 weeks before departure, which saves you about 4% compared to booking last-minute.
+To get a below-average price on the flight from the United Kingdom to South Korea, you should book around 4 weeks before departure.
 For the absolute cheapest price, our data suggests you should book 21 weeks before departure.

 Which is the cheapest airport to fly into in South Korea?